 Average out-of-pocket expenses per employee

 So helping your employees understand the value of their HSAs this year could have a huge impact on their personal finances—and it’ll boost your bottom line, too.
-Here’s how to drive adoption and higher contributions this year:
+Here’s are some HSA tips and tricks to drive adoption and higher contributions this year:

 1. Show the cold, hard numbers

 First things first.
-Show employees exactly how much they could save on taxes if they invest in an HSA.
+Show employees that HSA contributions are pre-tax, and break down exactly how much they could save on taxes if they invest in an HSA.
 Use real graphs and numbers that show: If you put $X into your HSA account, you’ll save $Y on taxes.

 Use real, human language, too—that eliminates jargon and spells things out so that even non-HR folks would understand.
 Here’s an example: